-The JNCC-commissioned review considers the influence of a range of land management types and interventions and gives the meta-analysis for each management with sufficient data.
-Further details will be provided in the JNCC commissioned review when published.
+The JNCC-commissioned review (Worrall et al. 2011) considers the influence of a range of land management types and interventions and gives the meta-analysis for each management with sufficient data.

 9. Influence of Other Factors on C and GHG Fluxes from Peatlands